maruffirdaus/hydropome/README.md

 # HydropoMe

 An app prototype to help people grow hydroponic plants, built with Kotlin.
-This project was developed for the MotionHack 4.0 - Internal Hackathon by Mobile Innovation Laboratory, Telkom University.
+This project was developed for MotionHack 4.0, an internal hackathon event by Mobile Innovation Laboratory, Telkom University.

 ## Screenshots: